-Even the history itself of both kayaking and canoeing is quite different, some skills and techniques are transferable but learning to kayak and then learning to canoe is a whole completely different ball game.
+Even the history itself of both kayaking and canoeing is quite different, some skills and techniques are transferable but learning to kayak and then learning to canoe is a whole different ball game.

-We’ll discuss in detail another day about the equipment and true purpose of each raft in other articles; for now, we’re going to outline the characteristics of a typical Kayak and Canoe so that you can better understand how to set them apart.
+We’ll discuss in detail another day about the equipment and true purpose for each raft in other articles; for now, we’re going to outline the characteristics of a typical Kayak and Canoe so that you can better understand how to set them apart.

 History of the Kayak

-It should come to no surprise as these personal boats were created for a practical purpose; not for leisure or for sport as they may be used for today.
+It should come to no surprise as these personal boats were created for practical purposes; not for leisure and certainly not for sport – as they are used for today.

-With any leftover animal skin, they would cover the base and the rest of the inner of the raft, this was to keep anybody inside warm – especially needed if they were sailing about the arctic hunting for much-needed resources.
+With any leftover animal skin, they would cover the base and the rest of the inner of the raft – keeping anybody inside the raft nice and warm.

-It took plenty more years for kayaking to be introduced as a serious sport since its days of being a practical way for the natives to get around their land.
+It took plenty more years for kayaking to be introduced as a serious sport since its days of being a practical way for natives to get around their land.

 Kayak types and uses

-The two kayak design;
+The two kayak designs: